vickmuir/Backup/evault-mssql-plugin.md

 **What does VSS (Volume Shadow Copy Services) do?**

 The current version of the SQL Server plug-in uses VSS (Volume Shadow Copy Services) to complete backups.
-By using VSS, the SQL Server plug-in:
-- Effectively backs up SQL databases, even SQL databases that span volumes,
-- Allows backups to be completed while applications continue to write to a volume, and
-- Provides data consistency within and across databases.
+By using VSS, the SQL Server plug-in effectively backs up SQL databases, even SQL databases that span volumes.
+Backups can be completed while applications continue to write to a volume.
+The SQL Server plug-in provides data consistency within and across databases.
 VSS allows multiple backups to run at the same time.

 **What are the main features of the SQL Plug-in?**